Hell's Kitchen (American TV series) season 12

 The twelfth season of the American competitive reality television series Hell's Kitchen premiered on Fox on March 13, 2014, and concluded on July 24, 2014.
 Gordon Ramsay returned as the host and head chef, Andi Van Willigan returned as the Red Team's sous-chef, James Avery returned as the Blue Team's sous-chef, and Jean-Philippe Susilovic returned as the maître d'.

 Executive chef Scott Commings won the season, with sous-chef Jason Zepaltas finishing second.

-Filming for this season occurred between October and December 2012, which lasted for approximately six weeks.

-Commings received the prize job retained from the previous season, and became head chef at Gordon Ramsay Pub and Grill at Caesars Palace.
-Additionally, he broke the record for most nominations received by a winner, with seven in total.
-He was the last male winner on the show until Trenton Garvey in season 20, which aired nearly seven years later.

-Season 12 was the first season in which two chefs quit the competition for personal reasons, rather than medical ones.
-This season was also the first to feature the "Cook for Your Life" challenge, in which one chef from each team was ranked the weakest.
-These chefs then went on to compete against each other, and the loser was eliminated.

 Chefs

 Twenty chefs competed in season 12.
-Jason Zepaltas previously competed on season 9 but withdrew before the first dinner service after falling ill during prep.
-He became the second chef to have competed in two seasons, after Robert Hesse from seasons seasons five and six.
+Jason Zepaltas previously competed in season 9 but withdrew before the first dinner service after falling ill during prep.
+He became the second chef to have competed in two seasons, after Robert Hesse from seasons five and six.
 Until season 17, he was also the only chef to present two signature dishes to Ramsay.